Why the perpetrator would be caught faster today thanks to new technology

 On December 21, 2015 , the then 33-year-old Thomas N. killed a woman, her two sons and the older son's girlfriend in Rupperswil.
 For a long time, it was unclear who the perpetrator was and the police searched for him at full speed.
 Then, five months later, the handcuffs clicked in a Starbucks branch.
 Investigators said at the time that Thomas N. had googled his later victims several times before the crime.
 The data trail had led to his IP address.

-One thing in particular is clearly proven: the so-called antenna search provided a decisive clue.
+One thing in particular has been clearly proven: the so-called antenna search provided a decisive clue.
 This refers to the query of which cell phones are or were connected to a specific cell phone antenna.

 Figures from the surveillance statistics show that the canton of Aargau ordered three such searches for murder in the year of the crime.
 They showed that Thomas N. was repeatedly in the vicinity of the victims' house before the crime - and suddenly switched his cell phone to flight mode on the day of the crime.
 This conspicuous behavior made him a suspect.
 He was arrested shortly afterwards.